-The location of this castle is unusual.
-Unlike most fortresses, it does not stand on a protective rock that is hardly accessible.
-The builders made up for this with an extremely massive construction and left behind an astonishing fortress.
+Unusual is the location of this castle.
+Unlike most fortresses, it does not stand on a protective, hardly accessible rock.
+The builders made up for this with an extremely massive construction and left behind an astonishing fortress complex.

 Story, Camera, Editor : Bert Schwarz